project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Building-soil-while-cash-cropping-with-loran-steinlage.md

 ---
-title: Building Soil While Cash Cropping with Loran Steinlage
+title: Building Soil While Cash Cropping With Loran Steinlage
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-08-04)